 When it comes to your wedding day, many brides want to add personal touches to make the ceremony and reception their own.
 This is a great and cost-effective idea, as pictures, dances, treats, and more are all nice ways to put your own spin on the event.
 However, it’s easy to let DIY fever take control and try to do too much on your wedding day.
 The truth is, some things are just better left to the professionals.
-If you’re in the planning stages for your own wedding, here are two things you should never DIY on the big day:
+If you’re in the planning stages for your own wedding, here are 2 wedding expenses that are worth paying for:

 The catering fees that come with booking your wedding at a venue can skyrocket your budget in a way you may find unnecessary.